Clinical and Health Psychology

 Texas Institute for Measurement, Evaluation, and Statistics

 Dr. Teresa McIntyre has developed her work in the field of Clinical and Health Psychology, in the U.S., Portugal, and Europe.
 She has diverse experience in teaching, research and practice in Health Psychology, with international recognition.
-She has had a leading role in the development of Health Psychology in Portugal, having pioneered the first master's and doctoral programs in the country, and in Health Psychology in Europe as member of the Executive Committee and president of the European Health Psychology Society, where she is currently an honorary Fellow.
-Dr. McIntyre has been on the editorial board of Psychology & Health, Health Psychology Review and Brazilian Review of Health Psychology.
-She has directed numerous dissertations and her research has focused on the relationship between psychosocial factors and illness, health and health care.
+She has had a leading role in the development of Health Psychology in Portugal, having pioneered the first master's and doctoral programs in the country, and in Health Psychology in Europe as member of the Executive Committee and president of the European Health Psychology Society, where she is currently Deputy Chair of the Honorary Fellows Committee.
+Dr. McIntyre has been on the editorial board of Psychology & Health, Health Psychology Review, the European Psychologist and the Brazilian Review for Health Promotion.
+She has directed numerous dissertations focusing on the relationship between psychosocial factors and illness, health and health care.
+Currently, she is the Principal Investigator of an Institute of Education Sciences funded grant on “Using longitudinal and momentary analysis to study the impact of middle school teachers’ stress on teacher effectiveness, student behavior and achievement”, a 4-year study following teacher stress in 22 middle schools in the Greater Houston area.

-- Occupational health (stress-illness relationship, testing theoretical models of occupational stress)
+- Occupational health: stress-illness relationship, testing theoretical models of occupational stress, positive emotions and work health, physiological correlates of strain

-- Women's health (work-family conflict, disease vulnerability, health behaviours, reproductive health)
+- Women's health (work-family conflict, disease vulnerability, health behaviors, reproductive health, pain, fatigue)

-Araújo-Soares, V., McIntyre, T., MacLennan, G., & Sniehotta, F. (in press).
+Araújo-Soares, V., McIntyre, T., MacLennan, G., & Sniehotta, F. (2009).
 Development and exploratory cluster-randomised opportunistic trial of a theory-based intervention to enhance physical activity among adolescents.
 Psychology & Health.

 Araújo-Soares, V., McIntyre, T., & Sniehotta, F. (2008).
 Predicting changes in physical activity amongst adolescents: The role of self-efficacy, intention, action planning and coping planning.
 Health Education Research; doi: 10.1093/her/cyn005.